Who is and what does a Forex broker do

 Before you decide which particular currency exchange to use for the transaction, before you even decide whether to want to buy or sell, first of all you need two things.

-Now, all you need is a capital to start with, but above all you need a broker.
+Now, all you need is a capital to start with, but above all you need is a broker (check out our list of the best forex broker for beginners).

 What does a forex broker do?